Careers360 Logo

 The answer is the option (d).

-But 3 points from given 7 collinear points does not form triangle.
+But 3 points from the given 7 collinear points do not form a triangle.

 Question:34